We deserved a Final Fantasy 6 remake before a Final Fantasy 7 remake. There, I said it.

-Many players remember Final Fantasy VII’s one epic moment of Sephiroth killing Aeris.
+Many players remember Final Fantasy VII’s main epic moment: Sephiroth killing Aeris.
 That one moment does not compare to the many epic scenes from Final Fantasy VI.
-The game delivers the perfect adventure.
-Every act in Final Fantasy VI evokes fun and are packed with exciting moments throughout the game.
+Every act in Final Fantasy VI is packed with exciting moments and overall the game delivers the perfect adventure.

-One of the best scenes in the game is Kefka destroying the world.
+One of the best scenes in Final Fantasy VI is Kefka destroying the world.
 It was one of the darkest moments in gaming during the 16-bit era.
 The game’s tone quickly changes to despair and the world’s structure completely changes shape, forcing players to re-learn the game’s map.
 Some scenes show people dying and falling in deep pits.
 Many towns are left in ruins, and plants are slowly dying in the new world.

 Final Fantasy has two well-known villains.
 First, Sephiroth from Final Fantasy VII is a very popular character in the series and probably the most recognised.
 Secondly, however, is Final Fantasy VI’s Kefka.
 This madman is one of the most destructive and yet colorful villains in video games.
 Kefka is the Joker of Final Fantasy.
 He kills comrades, burns empires, and poisons an entire empire with only one survivor.